Skip to main content

 • If needed, an affidavit A notarized written statement signed by a person under oath explaining why any of those were not provided.

-• For lease violations and criminal activity: Photos, videos, testimony, public records, and other information that supports their claim that the person was involved in the behavior at issue,
+• For lease violations and criminal activity: Photos, videos, and public records,

-• For overstaying the end of a lease that did not renew: Testimony, along with the supporting papers from filing the complaint, and
+• For overstaying the end of a lease that did not renew: The supporting papers filed with the complaint, and

-• For lacking permission to live in the property at all: Testimony and supporting documents such as deeds, mortgage A loan given by a bank that is used to help someone buy a home statements, or other proof that the landlord owns the property.
+• For lacking permission to live in the property at all: Deeds, mortgage A loan given by a bank that is used to help someone buy a home statements, or other ownership papers.

 How does a landlord start an eviction case?